nech-ai/proxed/README.md

 </p>

-## About proxed.ai
+## About Proxed.AI

-proxed.ai is a secure proxy backend for iOS apps that protects your AI API keys and controls AI responses.
+Proxed.AI is a secure proxy backend for iOS apps that protects your AI API keys and controls AI responses.
 It uses Apple's DeviceCheck to lock down your API keys and provides a visual schema builder to structure AI outputs.
 The platform is designed to help mobile developers integrate AI features securely and efficiently.

 ## Features